GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 ===============================================

-So far, we have introduced everything needed to understand the parsers defined in the PPM example - but there are still some loose ends when it comes to working with semantic values and control flow.
-This section will tie up those ends, and give you the tools encessary to add some logic to your own DaeDaLus specifications to enable more complex parsing and construction of semantic values.
+So far, we have introduced everything needed to understand the parsers defined in the PPM example but there are still some loose ends when it comes to working with semantic values and control flow.
+This section will tie up those ends and give you the tools necessary to add some logic to your own DaeDaLus specifications to enable more complex parsing and construction of semantic values.

 Built-In Semantic Values
 ------------------------

 We've already discussed how user-defined structure and sum types can be defined through parser specifications, but we haven't spoken in detail about what sorts of data are available by default.
 It's about time we do that!

 ``bool``
 ^^^^^^^^

 We've already mentioned the sum type ``bool``: it has precisely two values, ``true`` and ``false``.
-We can 'flip' a ``bool`` using the unary ``!`` operator.
+We can negate a ``bool`` using the unary ``!`` operator.
 For example: If ``x`` is a ``bool`` that is ``true``, then ``!x`` is ``false``.

 Two ``bool`` values can be combined using the operators ``&&`` and ``||``, representing the usual logical notions of 'and' and 'or', respectively.
-It's important to note that these are short-circuiting operators, meaning that the two arguments may not both be evaluated if the final value can be determined early.
+It's important to note that these are short-circuiting operators, meaning that their right-hand arguments will not be evaluated if their final values can be determined from the left-hand arguments only.

-Finally, two ``bool``s can be compared for equality with ``==``, and perhaps strangely, are ordered according to ``false < true``.
+Finally, two ``bool`` values can be compared for equality with ``==`` and are ordered according to ``false < true``.

-Later in this section, we'll see the most common use of ``bool``s for control flow via ``if``, guards, and pattern matching.
+Later in this section, we'll see the most common use of ``bool`` values for control flow via ``if``, guards, and pattern matching.

 Numerics
 ^^^^^^^^

-DaeDaLus supports unbounded integers with the type ``int``, and has two *type families*, indexed by positive integers, to reprsent bounded integers.
+DaeDaLus supports unbounded integers with the type ``int`` and has two *type families*, indexed by positive integers, to represent bounded integers.
 Specifically, ``uint N`` (which we've seen in a few examples) is the type of unsigned integers that can fit in ``N`` bits, and ``sint N`` is the type of signed integers that can fit in ``N`` bits.

-Numeric literals can be written in either decimal or hexadecimal notation, and will have an appropriate type inferred based on the context they're used in.
+Numeric literals can be written in either decimal or hexadecimal notation and will have an appropriate type inferred based on the context in which they're used.

-As you might expect, numeric types support the usual collection of arithmetic
+Numeric types support the usual collection of arithmetic operations:
-operations:

 * Addition (``+``)
 * Subtraction (``-``)